nebulasio/nebdocs/README.md

 ## How to add a new language version?

-1. Create a new branch, for the Chinese version example:
+1. Create a new branch, for the chinese version, for instance:
 ```bash
 Git checkout -b zh-CN
 ```